sacherjj/CasperLabs/DEVELOPER.md

   1. Go to Execution Engine root directory.
 This is `execution-engine` directory in the node's root dir.
   2. Go to comm project directory (`cd comm`).
   3. Run: `cargo run --bin grpc-protoc`

 #### Build Wasm contracts:
-  1. Go to contract that interests you in the `contracts-example` directory.
+  1. Go to contract that interests you in the [contracts-example](https://github.com/CasperLabs/contract-examples) repo.
   2. To compile Rust contract to Wasm, in the root dir of the contract (where Cargo.toml is defined) you need to run: `cargo build --release --target wasm32-unknown-unknown`.
 This puts `*.wasm` file in the `<root>/target/wasm32-unknown-unknown/release/` directory.
 We will use this file when deploying a contract.
-For the purposes of "Hello World" demo we use `store-hello-world` and `call-hello-      name` contracts.
+For the purposes of "Hello World" demo we use `hello-name/define` and `hello-name/call` contracts.
   3. If `cargo build --release ...`  doesn't work try `cargo +nightly build ...`

 #### Building node: